-The War of the Worlds, an OTR drama adapted from the H. G. Wells novel by Howard E. Koch, produced by and starring Orson Welles.
+The War of the Worlds, an OTR drama adapted from the H. G. Wells novel by Howard E. Koch, directed by and starring Orson Welles.
 When broadcast 30 October 1938, The War of the Worlds created havoc with its with realistic sound effects and drop in news reports.
 Many listeners thought Earth was invaded by Martians.
 Considered the most (in)famous radio broadcast of all times, The War of the Worlds continues to provoke interest and inspiration.
-The War of the Worlds is significant for using break in news reports to create a sense of immediacy, for allegedly creating mass hysteria, and for catapulting Orson Welles to international fame, at age twenty three.
+The War of the Worlds is significant for using break in news reports to create a sense of immediacy, for allegedly creating mass hysteria.

 An edited, three-minute version